mohclips/k5-ansible-modules/README.md

 ### k5_novnc_console

 Return the URL to a noVNC console for a defined server.
-These URLs are time limited (for security purposes?).
+These URLs are time limited (for security purposes).

-Also only works in Japan East-1 at present while the update is rolled out across the various regions.
-(Jan2017)

 ### k5_inter_project_link